Royal Jewelry Designer to Henry VIII: Hans Holbein the Younger

 The designs are opulent, complex and unique with intricate abstract designs, reminiscent of Celtic knots, yet replete with emeralds, rubies and pearls.
 Another feature of Holbein’s jewelry designs are the distinctive interweaving of letters and names.
 The “Jewellery Book” book contains designs for Anne Boleyn as well as the King’s third wife Jane Seymour, identifiable by the playful and intricate patterning of each wife’s initials with Henry’s insignia.
 Many of the pendants are anthropomorphic configurations of elegant foliage and delicate interlocking lover’s knots.
 In addition, Holbein designed other precious objects and many of these small, cherished trinkets were meant to be private gifts.
 Scandalously, many of the designs contain unknown initials that still beguile scholars and allude to the romantic trysts of Henry VIII’s court.

 Should you have jewelry, be it a classic, minimalist, chic diamond bracelet from Tiffany & Co. or perhaps a more ornate Van Cleef & Arpels gold Alhambra necklace, we at the Loan Companies are glad to evaluate it to lend against or to purchase.
-With convenient locations in New York, Chicago and Beverly Hills, one of our certified and experienced jewelry specialists will be delighted to work with you and your esteemed valuables today!
+With convenient locations in New York and Beverly Hills, one of our certified and experienced jewelry specialists will be delighted to work with you and your esteemed valuables today!